kristoff-it/redis-memolock/README.md

 # Redis MemoLock
-Redis MemoLock - Distributed Memoization with Promises
+MemoLock - Distributed Caching with Promises

 ## What is a MemoLock?
 I chose the name so don't think this is something you should already know.